openl2m/openl2m/docs/what_is_new.rst

   This makes is easy to add support for any kind of network device, whether the interface is SSH, REST, NetConf, or other methods.
   See more in the development section below.

-:doc:`Please read the release notes for more details on each release. <releases/index>`